 The Freedom of Information Act was passed on 30 November 2000.
-It gives general right of access to all types of information held by public authorities.
+It gives members of the public general right of access to all types of information held by public authorities.
 Full right of access commenced in January 2005 and replaced the Government's Code of Openness which had been in operation since 1994.

-Click here to see full details of the Freedom of Information Act 2000 on the government web site.
+Full details of the Freedom of Information Act 2000 can be found on the Government website.

-What does this mean to the NHS and its users?
+What does this mean for the NHS and its users?

 - Patients continue to have a right to confidentiality

-- Requests for information should be responded to within 20 working days
+- Requests for information should be responded to within 20 days of submitting your request.

 - There is a system of appeal if requests are not met within the specified time or if you are unhappy with your response

 - Any additional information can be requested by contacting Ann Filby, with queries to be submitted via email at firstname.lastname@example.org